LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 13.

 In case
-SDL is built with "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all
-and SDL has sent BasicCommunication.SystemRequest to HMI
+SDL has sent BasicCommunication.SystemRequest to HMI
 and SDL gets BasicCommunication.SystemRequest_response (`<resultCode>`) during "SDL timeout for HMI requests" (= 10 sec by default) from HMI

 SDL must